soirs/frankrs.dk/README.md

+# My first take on a React.js portfolio

+> My personal portfolio for showcase and gags
+>
+## Todo

+> Router history is still broken
+> 404 needed
+> "Work" page is not styled properly
+> SSL is not fully running on domain - Cloudflare
+> Proper navigation needed
+> Responsive

+## Build Setup

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>